caltechlibrary/newt/newt-presentation2.md

 - Find nice way to bootstrap our data models
 - Improve the generated code, consolidate actions
-- Simplify using Newt (too many steps to type)
+- Simplify how you use Newt (less typing)
-- Can Newt be simpler?

 # Newt's challenges